balajisrin/IBM-Project-8538-1658922703/Project Development Phase/Sprint-1/README.md

-### Sprint - 1 : Data Collection and Pre-procession
+### Sprint - 1 : Data Collection and Pre-processing